Automated Speed Enforcement

 Automated speed enforcement is just as accurate at detecting speed as traditional speed measurement devices used by police.

-Does the automated speed enforcement system capture and store video footage as well as images?
+Does the automated speed enforcement system capture and store video footage and images?

 No. This is not a video-based system.
 Only a still image of the motor vehicle and license plate is captured.